baderouaich/flutter_syntax_view/README.md

 ## Contributing

-- Please if you are familiar with Regular Expressions in Dart and would like contribute in adding further syntax support. it will be very appreciated!.
+- if you are familiar with Regular Expressions in Dart and would like contribute in adding further syntax support. it will be very appreciated!

 ## Contributors
 - null